£

 Types of treatment

-If the time comes when you need treatment for CLL, your hospital team will recommend one or a combination of these types of drugs:
+If the time comes when you need treatment for CLL, your hospital team will recommend one or a combination of the following drugs.

 Inhibitors (cancer growth blockers)